-Courtauld Learning programme
+Courtauld Learning Programme

-Our Learning Team deliver an extensive programme of free workshops, projects, events and resources for a wide and diverse range of audiences.
-These include schools, young people (16-18), families, community groups and English Language Learners.
+Our Learning Team deliver an extensive programme of free workshops, projects, events, and resources for a wide and diverse range of audiences.
+These include schools, young people (16-18 year olds), families, community groups and English Language Learners.

-Our online and in-person programmes bring art history, conservation and curating to life and invite participants to share their own experience and knowledge with us.
+Our online and in-person programmes bring art history, conservation, and curating to life and invite participants to share their own experience and knowledge with us.
 We believe everyone should have the chance to realise their potential irrespective of social, financial or personal circumstances.
-Through our Schools programme, we work closely with students and teachers in non-selective state schools and colleges across the UK, free of charge.
-Our ambition is to transform access to art history education, by extending the horizons of what this is, and ensuring as many people as possible can benefit from the tools to better understand the visual world around us.
+Through our Schools Programme, we work closely with students and teachers in nonselective state schools and colleges across the UK, free of charge.
+Our ambition is to transform access to art history education, and ensuring that as many people as possible can benefit from gaining the tools to better understand the visual world around us

-In addition to our core Schools programme, our Young People's Programme offers 16-18 year olds from under-represented backgrounds free art history taster workshops, a week-long

-Art History Summer University and other lively collaborative events covering a broad range of periods, geographies and themes in art history.
-Participants work with professional artists, curators, conservators, and art historians to explore our collections, uncover new research, work with new materials, and to debate, discuss and question different approaches to analysing, interpreting and making art.
+In addition to our core Schools Programme, our Young People's Programme offers 16-18 year olds from under-represented backgrounds free art history taster workshops, a weeklong Art History Summer University and other lively collaborative events covering a broad range of periods, geographies and themes in art history.
+Participants work with professional artists, curators, conservators, and art historians to explore our collections, uncover new research, work with new materials, and to debate, discuss and question different approaches to analysing, interpreting, and making art.
 The programme also provides an opportunity to learn more about the diverse career paths available to art history graduates and meet other young people interested in the visual arts.

-For more information about the programme and our eligibility criteria, please see: courtauld. ac.uk/young-people
+For more information about the programme and our eligibility criteria, please see: courtauld.ac.uk/young-people

-Our Student Ambassador

-Programme and Student Talks

-Programme provide skills

-training for Courtauld students,

-and enable you to develop

-your confidence, skills and

-knowledge through shadowing

-and supporting our Learning

-programmes and/or delivering

-short talks to the public on works

-in the The Courtauld's collection.

-For more information, please see:

-courtauld.ac.uk/take-part
+Our Learning Ambassador Programme and Student Talks Programme provide skills training for Courtauld students, and enable you to develop your confidence, skills and knowledge through shadowing and supporting our Learning programmes and/or delivering short talks to the public on works in the The Courtauld's collection.
+For more information, please see: courtauld.ac.uk/take-part